In-context Learning in Presence of Spurious Correlations: Related Work

 \paragraph{Many shot ICL.} One ancillary finding of this work is that transformers can be trained to do in-context learning of visual classification tasks when good image embeddings are provided.
 This is remarkable because the input dimensionality we considered is much higher than what was considered in the pioneering works of \citet{garg2022can} and \citet{akyurek2022learning} (784 vs 20).
 Furthermore, we observe predictable performance gains from longer context sizes.
-The number of ``shots'' we consider (up to 512 examples) is well beyond what is typically considered in ICL works (up to a few dozen of examples).
+The number of ``shots'' we consider (up to 512 examples) is well beyond what is typically considered in ICL works (up to a few dozen examples).
 Our findings are complementary to those of \citet{agarwal2024many},~\citet{jiang2024many}, and \citet{li2024long} who find that multimodal large language models, such as Gemini-1.5 Pro and GPT-4o, can benefit from large number of in-context demonstrations (up to 1000 demonstrations).

-\paragraph{In-context learning for out-of-distribution generalization.} Closest to our work are the works that propose to make use of in-context learning for out-of-distribution generalization. \citet{han2023well} test multimodal large language models (MLLMs) on a variety of visual classification tasks.
+\paragraph{In-context learning and out-of-distribution generalization.} Closest to our work are the works that propose to make use of in-context learning for out-of-distribution generalization. \citet{han2023well} test multimodal large language models (MLLMs) on a variety of visual classification tasks.
 They propose to leverage in-context learning abilities of MLLMs to improve performance on specialized domains and on tasks with significant corruptions.
 However, they only consider the case where both context examples and query are from the target domain. \citet{zhang2024out} make similar observations, but additionally study robustness of in-context learning to distribution shifts, such as domain shifts, label shifts, and spurious correlations.
 They find that in-context learning is highly susceptible to label shifts and presence of spurious correlations.
+This is in agreement with the findings of \citep{ahuja2023closer} and our work that in-context learners are brittle and don't generalize under severe distribution shifts.
 Finally, \citet{gupta2024context} propose to address the problem of domain generalization~\citep{muandet2013domain} by training an in-context learner that can take examples from a domain/environment and adapt to that domain in-context.